oneforawe/react-ts/README.md

-Using a shell such as GNU Bash with [git](https://git-scm.com) and [node/npm/npx](https://nodejs.org) (and probably [nvm](https://github.com/nvm-sh/nvm)) installed, execute the following commands to get a copy of the repository, set it up, and run it (in development mode).
+Using a shell such as GNU Bash with [git](https://git-scm.com) and [node/npm/npx](https://nodejs.org) (and probably [nvm](https://github.com/nvm-sh/nvm)) installed, execute the following commands to get a copy of the repository, set it up (by installing the packages), and run it (in development mode).

 * `git clone https://github.com/oneforawe/react-ts.git`
 * `cd react-ts`